dvklopfenstein/timetracker/docs/overview.md

 You can use it to swiftly create, report, analyze, and plot time units.
-Time is stored in pandas-friendly human-readable [plain-text](https://lifehacker.com/i-still-use-plain-text-for-everything-and-i-love-it-1758380840) csv files.
+Time is stored in pandas-friendly human-readable [plain-text](https://lifehacker.com/i-still-use-plain-text-for-everything-and-i-love-it-1758380840) CSV files.

 ## Comma separated values
-`trk` stores each time unit in plain text in comma separated values (csv) files.
+`trk` stores each time unit in plain text in comma separated values (CSV) files.
-`trk` csv files can be stored anywhere, including git-managed repos stored on GitHub, dropbox folders, or encrypted [proton-drive](https://proton.me/drive) folders.
+`trk` CSV files can be stored anywhere, including git-managed repos stored on GitHub, dropbox folders, or encrypted [proton-drive](https://proton.me/drive) folders.